How to add extra information to your signature with custom attributes

 Since CodeTwo custom attributes are located in the CSV file after all the standard & additional AAD attributes, it’s a good idea to temporarily hide most of the columns listing these AAD attributes, so that you can easily see for which user you edit the value of the CodeTwo custom attribute (e.g. physicianLicense).
 To hide columns in Excel, select the columns, right-click anywhere inside your selection and choose Hide.

-Once you’re OK with all the changes, save the file and import it back to the User attributes manager.
-To this end, log in at attributes.codetwo.com, go to the Import/Export tab, and click Import from CSV.
+Once you’re OK with all the changes, save the file and import it back to the Attributes manager.
+To this end, sign in at attributes.codetwo.com, go to the Import/Export tab, and click Import from CSV.
 Next, select your CSV file, choose Selective import, and click IMPORT (Fig. 6.).

 That’s it.
 Your changes are saved automatically - you don’t have to do or click anything.